S-ABHISHEK-1905/S-ABHISHEK-1905/README.md

 - 👋 Hi, I’m @S-ABHISHEK-1905
-- 🌱 I’m currently learning Bachelor of Technology in Artificial Intelligence and Data science
+- 🌱 Bachelor of Technology in Artificial Intelligence and Data science
 - 📫 How to reach me
 -     - Linkedin : https://www.linkedin.com/in/abhishek-s-b887491b2/
 -     - Discord : HUYEE_ASR_12#1329